kyma-project/kyma/docs/asset-store/docs/03-03-minio-gateway.md

 - Use Minio for local development.
 - Store your assets on a production scale using Minio in a [Gateway mode](https://github.com/minio/minio/tree/master/docs/gateway).

-The Asset Store ensures that both usage scenarios work for Kyma, without additional configuration of the in-build controllers.
+The Asset Store ensures that both usage scenarios work for Kyma, without additional configuration of the built-in controllers.

 ## Development mode storage